vmware-samples/vcenter-event-broker-appliance/examples/knative/python/kn-py-cbc-slack/README.md

 2021-05-26 18:56:27,720 INFO werkzeug Thread-3 : 172.17.0.1 - - [26/May/2021 18:56:27] "POST / HTTP/1.1" 204 -
 ```

-Check the Carbon Black Cloud UI and ensure the sensor installation has been started.
+Check the Carbon Black Cloud UI and ensure the sensor installation has been started or the stale record removed.

 Once you are happy the function behaves as expected push the container image to container registry.